 Dropping a Course

-Before dropping a class, students should be aware of potential impact on financial aid, tuition, fees, refunds, etc. Check with the Student One Stop and consult the checklist for additional information.
+Before dropping a class, students should be aware of potential impact on financial aid, tuition, fees, refunds, etc. Check with the One Stop Student Services and consult the checklist for additional information.

 Through the second week of the semester, each class a student drops will be removed from his/her record.

 From the third through the tenth week of class, each class a student drops will stay on his/her record with a mark of “W” (withdrawn).

 Weeks 11–last day of class

 After the tenth week of class, students may use the Discretionary One-Time Late Drop form to drop a single course with no questions asked.
 When the student officially withdraws from the class, a “W” will appear on her/his transcript for this class.

 Students who can document nonacademic reasons for withdrawing after the tenth week of class should use the Petition Form.

 If a student stops attending a class and does not withdraw, the grade earned will appear on the transcript.